Our 2+ year Mobile UX Study reveals that, since our first Mobile Study in 2013, the mobile user experience has generally

 Our Mobile Benchmark Database contains 12,000+ mobile site elements that have been manually reviewed and scored by Baymard’s team of UX researchers (embedded below), with an additional 9,000+ best- and worst-practice examples from the top-grossing e-commerce sites in the US and Europe (performance verified).

-In this article we’ll analyze this dataset to provide you with the current state of mobile UX, and outline 18 common design pitfalls and strategic oversights applicable to most mobile e-commerce sites.
+In this article we’ll analyze this dataset to provide you with the current state of mobile UX, and outline 18 common mobile UX pitfalls and corresponding mobile e-commerce best practices.

 For this analysis we’ve summarized the 12,000+ Mobile Usability Scores across 31 topics and plotted the 58 benchmarked mobile sites across these in the scatterplot above.
 Each dot, therefore, represents the summarized UX score of one site, across the guidelines within that respective topic of the mobile e-commerce experience.

 The current mobile e-commerce UX performance is listed in the first row.
 The following rows are the UX performance breakdowns within 31 topics that constitute the overall mobile e-commerce performance.

 The mobile e-commerce UX performance for the average top-grossing US and European e-commerce site is “mediocre”, with none of the 58 sites benchmarked having a “perfect” UX implementation and performance.
 This leaves nearly all sites in a tight cluster of 52% “mediocre” (or worse), and 48% “decent”.

 That said, while there aren’t any standout performances, there are also very few “poor” or outright “broken” experiences.

-In comparison, in most of the other e-commerce UX studies we’ve conducted at Baymard Institute the average UX performance also amounts to “mediocre”, but also tends to have a wider spread of variation and performance scores (see our overall UX benchmark).
+In comparison, in most of the other e-commerce UX studies we’ve conducted at Baymard Institute the average UX performance also amounts to “mediocre”, but also tends to have a wider spread of variation and performance scores (see our overall E-Commerce UX benchmark).

 The mobile UX benchmark shows that there’s ample room for improvements when looking within the specific topics of the mobile user experience — in particular the UX within Mobile Homepage, Mobile On-Site Search, Mobile Forms, and Mobile Sitewide Features & Elements.